Dyson vacuums have earned a reputation for top-quality machines with powerful suction.

 The major benefits of a bagless vacuum are that you won’t have to spend money for operation by purchasing replacement bags.

-For the carbon-conscious Aussie, replacement bags for vacuum cleaners are an unnecessary contributor to pollution - although biodegradable varieties are entering the market.
+For the carbon-conscious Aussie, replacement bags are an unnecessary contributor to pollution.

 The obvious drawback of a bagless vacuum is that it can be tough to dispose of without releasing some dust into the air, a hazard for people with severe allergies.

-Dyson vacuums are packed with a host of features that make them an ideal fit for the tech-savvy Australian consumer.
+The best Dyson vacuum cleaners are packed with a host of features that make them an ideal fit for the tech-savvy Australian consumer.

 With scanning technology, cordless mechanisms and Cyclonic Technology, the Dyson truly is worth the price.